60 Farmhouse Living Room Ideas

 If you’re aiming for a less rustic look, skip the salvaged beams and create boxes from long planks of wood.
 Then stain and polish the beams.
 This will give them a polished and elegant look.

-You could place salvaged shutters on either side of your window.
-Or use an old stool for an end table.
+Another great idea is to place salvaged shutters on either side of your window or use an old stool for an end table.
 Don’t be afraid to use authentic farmhouse pieces in an unexpected way.

 Embrace pieces that are slightly worn and may have cosmetic damage.
 You don’t want broken pieces, but they shouldn’t be pristine either.